Career Guide

 Game Warden in Maine — 2026 Career Guide

 Game wardens in Maine are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the Maine Department of Inland Fisheries and Wildlife, Warden Service.
 Maine's warden service, founded in 1880, is one of the oldest wildlife law enforcement agencies in the US.
-Game wardens in Maine earn a mean annual wage of $64,640 ($31.08/hour), according to BLS OEWS May 2023 data for SOC 33-3031.
-That is $4,260 above the national median of $60,380 — a 7% premium for Maine wardens.
-The BLS counts 150 fish and game wardens employed in Maine.
+BLS OEWS May 2023 puts Maine game-warden pay at a $64,640 mean annual wage ($31.08/hour) for SOC 33-3031 — $4,260 above the $60,380 national midpoint, a 7% premium, across 150 employed wardens.
+Fieldwork in Maine centers on north-woods warden service patrols (est. 1880) over the nation's highest warden concentration (LQ 5.85).

 Maine Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-Maine wardens rank among the higher-paying states for this profession.
+Maine wardens rank above the U.S. midpoint.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens